brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 + Compute averages with a 7x7 low-pass tent filter
 + Estimate features in 2-dimensional chromaticity
-+ Use pyramid process to get initial values from neighboring pixels
++ Use multi-scale process to get initial values from neighboring pixels
 + Use symmetric Gauss-Seidel to solve linear equation at Page 8

 ### Low-pass Tent Filter

 We use the same upsampling filter to get an average of the vector's neighborhood.

-### Pyramids
+### Multi-scale Estimation

 Computerphile has a video explaining how to solve for larger movements.
 The solution involved iterating optical flow through a mip-chain like the following: